petelah/insta-sign/readme.md

 ## Cloud Architecture

 Cloud architecture would be extremely simple for this add on.
 The following diagram has the example running in it's own aws region for proof of concept purposes.
-However in the real world this would integrate straight into instagrams existing architecture.
+However in the real world this would integrate straight into Instagram's existing architecture.

 ![ERD](docs/images/cloudarch.png)